yohamta/react-native-firebase-app-example/README.md

-# Image board sample built with React Native and Firebase
+# Camera App Example using React Native and Firebase

 ## Application overview